Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 ### Combinations of Rules

 To build more complex rules, DirSchema provides the same logical connectives that can be used with JSON Schema.
-Additionally, an implication keyword `then` is provided explicitly and described further below.
+Additionally, an implication keyword `next` is provided explicitly and described further below.

 Notice that contrary to typical logical semantics (and just as in JSON Schema),